MunsMan/uibk_hpc_23/proseminar/06/task2.md

 2. **Data Structures:**

-   Useing data structures that can take advantage of spatial locality, like octrees (used in Barnes-Hut)
+   Using data structures that can take advantage of spatial locality, like octrees (used in Barnes-Hut)

 3. **Mathematical Optimizations:**